wagtail/wagtail-live/docs/gsoc_report.md

 ## Current state of the project

 We've met most of the expectations outlined in the initial proposal.
 However, there is still some work to do.
-I have opened [issues](https://github.com/wagtail/wagtail-live/issues) decribing what's left to do.
+I have opened [issues](https://github.com/wagtail/wagtail-live/issues) decribing what's left.

 We would like to have more users try Wagtail Live and give us feedback.